Aleatica to buy majority stake in Italian road operator from Intesa

 Aleatica was advised by Goldman Sachs International as financial advisor and by BonelliErede as legal advisor.

+Brebemi, which is the first mobility infrastructure in Italy to be realized through project financing, has 1.9 billion euro net debt which was refinanced last year, two sources close to the matter said,

+Most of the remaining stakes in Brebemi are held by Italian companies that operate in the motorway or construction sectors, including Impresa Pizzarotti.

-Reporting by Elisa Anzolin and Francesca Landini, Editing by Francesca Piscioneri and Timothy Heritage
+Reporting by Elisa Anzolin and Francesca Landini, Editing by Francesca Piscioneri, Timothy Heritage and David Evans